sanjayheaven/myPromise/README.md

-# du-promise
+# myPromise

-du-promise is a Promise Implementation, based on [Promises/A+](https://promisesaplus.com/).
+myPromise is a Promise Implementation, based on [Promises/A+](https://promisesaplus.com/).

 ## What is Promise/A+?